Linux

 VLANs

-In this setup, I am using the TP-Link TL-SG108E and will make use its VLAN capabilities.
+In this setup, I am using the TP-Link TL-SG108E managed switch to take advantage of its VLAN capabilities.

 Untagged VLANs